aarondwi/CTE-vs-Explicit-Locking/README.md

 How to run
 -----------------------

-1. update config.py to point to your postgressql database
+1. run `docker-compose -f docker-compose.env.yml` to setup the db
 2. run setup.sql before each run
 3. run main.py, with one of the following arguments
   * cte ([impl](https://github.com/aarondwi/CTE-vs-Explicit-Locking/blob/master/writablecte.py))